ileanasvaz/Cplusplus-Program/README.md

 Airgead Banking Project 2

 # What did you do particularly well?
-For this project, I think I did particularly well with providing clear prompts for the user to enter the initial investment, monthly deposit, annual interest rate.
-As well as, the nested loops for calculating interest.
+For this project, I think I did particularly well with providing clear prompts for the user to enter the initial investment, monthly deposit,  and annual interest rate.
+As well as creating clearly defined nested loops for calculating interest.
 Creating two loops was difficult but it was the right move to allow for accurate monthly compounding.

 # Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
 I would enhance my code by making it more visually pleasing.
 While the code was functional when I was reviewing it for this repository, I did find some spelling errors in my in line comments.
 I could have also used more classes to help organize the code, rather than writing it all in the main.cpp.
 That would have better prepared me for Project 3 where we needed to create multiple classes for one program.
 Focusing more on the UX/UI would have helped me make this more appealing.